LOOSE-LIPS/loose-lips-2.0/src/routes/blog/tzusan-cheap-thrills-free-refills-skoop-1/index.md

 author: 100
 banner:
   - imported/tzusan-cheap-thrills-free-refills-skoop-1/image974.jpeg
-description: >-
-  Another brilliant piece from the SKOOP collective this week!
-Excerpt from Tzusan&#39;s anticipated BABAU album written in a dusty, dim-lit, window-less studio shed somewhere around Edinburgh, Cheap Thrills Cheap Refills is a dark and dreamy number with witty lyrics delivered with class.
-Don&#39;t sleep on this!!&nbsp; From Tzusan&#39;s BABAU album on SKOOP.
-Out 27.11 on [...]Read More...
+description: "Another brilliant piece from the SKOOP collective this week!
+Excerpt from Tzusan's anticipated BABAU album written in a dusty, dim-lit, window-less studio shed somewhere around Edinburgh, Cheap Thrills Cheap Refills is a dark and dreamy number with witty lyrics delivered with class.
+Don't sleep on this!!\_ From Tzusan's BABAU album on SKOOP.
+Out 27.11 on [...]Read More..."
 published: true
 tags: premiere
 featured: false